 1931 Center Street

-Dorothy Day House, a non-profit organization dedicated to providing breakfast and emergency shelter to those in need, seeks volunteers to work two shifts at 5 and 6:30 am.
+Dorothy Day House, a non-profit organization dedicated to providing breakfast and emergency shelter to those in need seeks volunteers.